 China Says It Contained COVID-19.
 Now It Fights To Control The Story

 China's leaders have declared the coronavirus outbreak largely under control within its borders.
-Now, the authorities are working to control the narrative of how the country contained the virus, by questioning and even detaining people who might possess information that challenges the official line.
+Now, the authorities are working to control the narrative of how the country contained the virus by questioning and even detaining people who might possess information that challenges the official line.

 Those being questioned include Internet-savvy archivists; families and their legal counsel suing the state for damages from the coronavirus epidemic; and even lauded volunteers who staffed critical emergency services from the epicenter city of Wuhan.